MICAREERQUEST 2025

 - Jacob Maas, Executive Director, West Michigan Works!

-On May 24, 2022, after a 2 year hiatus due to Covid, the second MiCareerQuest™ Northeast event once again introduced students to in-demand careers in northeast Michigan.
-The hands-on, career exploration event coordinated by Michigan Works!
-Northeast Consortium targeted 6th-12th grade students, offering interactive exhibits in construction, healthcare, manufacturing, and technology.
-The event was held at the Industrial Arts Institute in Onaway, MI.
+On May 15, 2025, MiCareerQuest™ Northeast introduced students to in-demand careers in northeast Michigan.
+The hands-on, career exploration event coordinated by Michigan Works! targeted 8th-12th grade students, offering interactive exhibits in construction, healthcare, advanced manufacturing, and technology.
+The purpose of the event is to create awareness of the rewarding careers available throughout our region, many of which have a talent shortage today and are anticipated to have even greater demand in the future.
+This year the event was held at the Ellison Place in Gaylord, MI.

-The 2022 MiCareerQuest Northeast event was attended by over 900 students from 22 schools across the 11 county region (Alpena, Alcona, Cheboygan, Crawford, Iosco, Montmorency, Ogemaw, Oscoda, Otsego, Presque Isle, and Roscommon).
-The event featured 48 exhibiting organizations, showcasing more than 125 in-demand occupations.
-Over 75 volunteers from Michigan Works! agencies, partner organizations, local community groups, and businesses assisted with the event to make sure everything ran smoothly.
-More than 150 working professionals participated in the event, volunteering their time and eager to share their passion for their respective industries.
+Over 1,100 students from 22 schools across the 11-county region (Alpena, Alcona, Cheboygan, Crawford, Iosco, Montmorency, Ogemaw, Oscoda, Otsego, Presque Isle, and Roscommon) attended.
+The event featured 82 exhibiting organizations, showcasing more than 125 in-demand occupations.
+Over 60 volunteers from Michigan Works! agencies, partner organizations, local community groups, and businesses assisted with the event to make sure everything ran smoothly.
+More than 320 working professionals participated in the event, volunteering their time and eager to share their passion for their respective industries.

 Student feedback was overwhelmingly positive, with statements such as: